Bertie Ahern: Third term (2007–2008)

 Following the general election of 2007 Ahern was elected to a third term as Taoiseach, leading a rainbow coalition of Fianna Fáil, the Green Party and the Progressive Democrats, and also supported by several Independent TDs.
 This was the first Rainbow coalition comprising Fianna Fáil, with all their previous coalitions comprising just one partner.

 Requiring 83 seats to return the government, Ahern's options were to attempt to govern with the Progressive Democrats plus two "gene-pool" Independents (Jackie Healy-Rae and Beverley Flynn; both former Fianna Fáil members) and one or more of the other three Independents, Michael Lowry, Finian McGrath or Tony Gregory (both left-wing Independents).
 The other options were an alliance with the Green Party or the Labour Party.
-In the event, Fianna Fáil negotiated a programme for government with the Green Party and formed a new rainbow coalition with the Green Party and the Progressive Democrats, supported by Healy-Rae, Flynn, Lowry and McGrath.
+In the event, Fianna Fáil negotiated a programme for government with the Green Party and formed a coalition with the Green Party and the Progressive Democrats, supported by Healy-Rae, Flynn, Lowry and McGrath.

 Ahern's reputation was damaged by the accusation of cash gifts received that have transmuted to loans from businessmen.
 His reputation as the Teflon Taoiseach (no allegation of unethical behaviour had stuck to him until September 2006) was damaged.
 He was criticised in the foreign press as well as in the Irish media.

 To the surprise of many observers, polls taken during and after the payments' crisis indicated a sharp rise in support for the Ahern government and a corresponding fall in support for the Opposition parties.
 While 55–64% of the public believed that he was wrong to accept the payments, support for his party rose to 39–42%, while support for the main Opposition parties Fine Gael and the Labour Party fell to 20–26% and 10–11%.
 Two-thirds believed he should not have resigned.
 The polls provoked complaints from the media.
 The Irish Times commented they were a "poor reflection of ourselves".